btford/poppins-check-cla/README.md

 A [Mary Poppins](https://github.com/btford/mary-poppins) plugin for checking whether a user has signed a CLA or not.
 Requires the [`pr-checklist`](https://github.com/btford/poppins-pr-checklist) plugin.

+It does this "check" by seeing if the user submitting the PR has contributed before.

 ## Install